Crafts for Purim 2018 Are Fun to Make

 Purim Craft for Kids #2 A Half Mask

-For this Purim mask craft, instead of using a whole mask that covers the face, have your students use a half-mask template.
+For this Purim mask craft, instead of using a whole mask that covers the face, have your students use a half-mask like the one above.
 They can decorate it the same way as the full mask.
+This set comes with 24 ready to decorate masks.
+Add your own items so each one is unique.

 Make Groggers for Noisy Fun